-- To identify and provide for students who have special educational needs and additional needs. - To work within the guidance provided in the SEND Code of Practice 0-25 (May 2015). - To operate a 'whole pupil, whole school' approach to the management of support for special educational needs - To provide a Special Educational Needs Coordinator who will work with the SEN Inclusion Policy. - To provide support and advice for all staff working with students with special educational needs.
+- To identify and provide for students who have special educational needs and / or disabilities. - To work within the guidance provided in the SEND Code of Practice 0-25 (May 2015). - To operate a 'whole pupil, whole school' approach to the management of support for special educational needs - To provide a Special Educational Needs Coordinator who will work with the SEND Inclusion Policy. - To provide support and advice for all staff working with students with special educational needs and / or disabilities.